ThomasBassa/near-netcar/docs/Software-Oriented Design.md

 # Glossary
 * Ground Station (GS) - User interface.
 The website and the joystick.
 Everything on the operator's end.
+* Vehicle - The RC car and the onboard Pi

 # System Design
 * Joystick Code